yushiangfu/study-notes/02-memory.md

 - Case 1: PMD is zero (unmapped).
 - Case 2: PMD has a value (attribute determines the interpretation).
    - Case 2.1: it's a physical address for 1M mapping.
-   - Case 2.2: it's a physical address that points to the 2nd level page table.
+   - Case 2.2: it's a physical address pointing to the 2nd level page table.
       - Case 2.2.1: PTE is zero (unmapped).
       - Case 2.2.2: it's a physical address for 4K mapping.